jebeck/flux-for-dataviz/flux-dataviz.md

 (React dev encountering DOM manipulation in the wild)

 Note:
+This is a huge red flag for me.

 Even worse, the state of the visualization with respect to the user's interactions is completely hidden, encapsulated tightly within the D3 code and not exposed in a developer-friendly way (for testing, for design iteration, etc.)